 Authorization bearer YOUR_ACCESS_TOKEN Content-Type application/json

 Replace YOUR_ACCESS_TOKEN with the token you got above in step 5.

-- Click Run and a moment later you’ll see a list of your survey IDs populate your Google Sheet
+- Name your request and click Run.
+A moment later you’ll see a list of your survey IDs populate your Google Sheet

 - You can check the documentation for the full list of available API requests, but if you just want to jump in, you can play around with the URLs you enter in the API URL path field.
 Try the following (one at a time):

 - Pay special attention to the value(s) reported in the